picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 Then work backward from that outcome.

-The third-space bounty isn't fundamentally about writing Google reviews.
+The Cascadia bounty isn't fundamentally about writing a social media post.

-The desired outcome is to **surface and recognize places that prioritize presence over productivity**.
+The desired outcome is to **surface and recognize businesses that celebrate the Cascadia bioregion**.

-The review is the mechanism for making that happen.
+The social media post is simply the mechanism for making that happen.

-## give participants room to solve the problem

-Define the outcome and constraints without prescribing every step.

-The third-space bounty doesn't tell participants:

-* Which café to visit
-* What to order
-* Where to sit
-* What exact words to write
-* What camera to use
-* How to compose their photos

-It defines what needs to be true and lets the participant figure out how to get there.

-That makes the bounty an **incentive to solve a problem**, rather than a rigid instruction manual.

 ## make success observable